 Sam Park (another son of Sun Myung Moon) referred to Hak Ja Han and Soon-ae Hong in his July 2014 video “The only criterion [Sun Myung Moon] gave to finding his new bride was that she be a “nobody” and a girl where parental approval was unnecessary.
 As a teenager, Hak Ja Han was smart, hard-working and pretty, but unfortunately for her, she had a mother [Soon-ae Hong] who was both ignorant and unkind.
-In many ways, Hak Ja Han was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the UC, where she ended up working in the kitchen as a maid.
+In many ways, Hak Ja Han was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the Unification Church, where she ended up working in the kitchen as a maid.
 Since Hak Ja Han’s biological father didn’t claim her as his daughter, parental approval was never an issue.”

 Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating a mentally-ill boy to death.

 All the early Korean members know that, and so have never really respected Soon-ae Hong.

 There was even an incident that occurred in 1957.
 An old woman, Jae-geon Kim, and Soon-ae Hong (the mother of Hak Ja Han who is currently the wife of Sun Myung Moon) were released after a two year sentence in Chuncheon Prison.
 The two women had been charged with beating a mentally-ill boy to death during an Ansu session.
 He was about 18 years old.
-They had guaranteed that they could cure the mental abnormality with their divine powers.
+They had guaranteed that they could cure his mental abnormality with their divine powers.

 1957년도에는 이런 일도 있었다.
 18세 가량의 정신이상자인 소년 하나를 김재건 노파와 홍순애 (현재 문 선명의 부인인 한 학자의 모친)여인이 자기네들의 신통력으로 정신이상증세를 고칠 수 있다고 장담하면서 지나치게 안수. 안찰을 하다 결국 맞아 죽은 사건이 발생하여 두 여인은 강원도 춘천형무소에서 2년간에